prog4biol/pfb2019/README.md

 ```

 __Lines and Indentation__:
-Python does not use braces({}) to indicate blocks of code for class and function definitions or flow control.
-Blocks of code are denoted by line indentation.
-Incorrect line spacing and indention will cause an error to be reported.
+Python denotes blocks of code by line indentation.
+Incorrect line spacing and/or indention will cause an error to be reported or could make your code run in a way you don't expect.
+You can get help with indentation from good text editors or IDEs.

 The number of spaces in the indentation need to be consistent but a specific number is not required.
 All lines of code, or statements, within a single block must be indented in the same way.
 For example:

 __Comments__:
-Comments are a good programming practice.
+Comments are an essential programming practice.
 Making a note of what a line or block of code is doing will help the writer and readers of the code.
+This includes you!

 __#__ :
 The pound or hash symbol is used to prepend a comment.
-All characters after the # and to the end of the line are apart of the comment and it will not be interpreted.
+All characters after the # and to the end of the line are apart of the comment and it will be ignored by python.
 ```python
 #!/usr/bin/python3